jadermcs/kwic-spark/readme.md

 Key Word In Context
 ---
-Implements the algorithm specified in Parnas, D - 1972
+Implements the algorithm specified in Parnas, D - 1972; to run on a Spark cluster.